rzig1/safenest/README.md

 Inspired by the need to protect vulnerable children (just like in Hunter × Hunter), SafeNest focuses on verification, compatibility matching, and risk prevention.

-# Please come to testit in my machine
+# Please come to test it on my machine

 🌟 Core Mission